IBCodin/IBShop/README.md

 ### MaxChestCount
 `Default: 10`

 Players can be limited in the number of items they can sell in the shop.
 If this value is configured to zero, all players have no limit to the number of items they can sell.

+If they are limited, the limit is specified in single chests (27 stacks of items.)

-If this number is greater than zero it is used to build permission names.
+If this number is greater than zero it looks for permission up to the number.
 At the default value of 10, the permission names are:
 * ibshop.quantity.1
 * ibshop.quantity.2
 * ibshop.quantity.3